drvinceknight/gt/src/topics/moran-process.md

 ## Example questions

-The following are exam-type questions in the style of the examination paper.
-**Each question is worth 25 marks.** Attempt them in full before reading the worked solutions.
+The following are exam-type questions in the style of the examination paper, with marks at the rates used in the papers. **A question totalling fewer than 25 marks would, in the examination, be combined with further parts, often one of the examinable proofs, to make a full 25-mark question.** Attempt them in full before reading the worked solutions.

 ### Question 1 (based on the in-class activity)